FelixXingX/Flora/README.md

 ## ⭐Introduction⭐:

-Flora is a fullstack mobile application using Java and Andriod Studio to track your plants every need
+Flora is a fullstack mobile application using Java and Andriod Studio to track your plants' every need

 ## ⚙️Functions / Features⚙️:
 - Pick a plant from our database of plants or input your own custom plant!